ImRoodyDev/react-native-cross-elements/README.md

 }
 ```

-Multiple hosts
+#### Multiple hosts

-- You can mount several hosts with different names and target them via the Portal’s portalName.
+You can mount several hosts with different names and target them via the Portal's portalName.

 ```tsx
 // Root